KBryan/web3.dots/README.md

 # Web3.DOTS
 Another .Net implementation of the Ethereum RPC and Contract Interactions.
-Designed for Unity DOTS games
+Designed for Unity DOTS games but also works with 2020x.

 Usage: